Painters

 Primary sources

-1. Roger de Piles.
-Cours de peinture par principes, 1708 (French) [treatise].
-French theoretical treatise on painting.
-The principal documentary source for Van Dyck's working method, the one-hour rule, the studio production sequence, and the aristocratic-portrait philosophy.
+1. Roger de Piles, Cours de peinture par principes, 1708.
+Principal documentary source for Van Dyck's working method, the one-hour rule, the studio production sequence, and the aristocratic-portrait philosophy.
 De Piles drew on first-hand accounts from former assistants and sitters.

-2. Roger de Piles.
-L'Abrégé de la vie des peintres, 1699 (French) [biography].
-De Piles's earlier biographical dictionary of painters.
-Contains the original documentation of Van Dyck's block-in-then-hand-off sequence.
+2. Roger de Piles, L'Abrégé de la vie des peintres, 1699.
+Earlier biographical dictionary.
+Contains the original documentation of the block-in-then-hand-off sequence.

-3. Peter Paul Rubens.
-Workshop correspondence and contracts, 1620 (Flemish) [letter].
-Rubens's surviving workshop correspondence, including the period 1618-1621 when Van Dyck was his most senior assistant.
-Documents Van Dyck's role in major Rubens commissions including the Jesuit Church ceiling.
+3. Peter Paul Rubens, Workshop correspondence and contracts, 1620.
+Rubens's surviving workshop correspondence, including the period 1618–1621 when Van Dyck was his most senior assistant.

-4. Arnold Houbraken.
-De groote schouburgh der Nederlantsche konstschilders en schilderessen, 1718 (Dutch) [biography].
-Dutch biographer writing shortly after de Piles.
+4. Arnold Houbraken, De groote schouburgh der Nederlantsche konstschilders en schilderessen, 1718.
 Cross-references the French account of Van Dyck's London studio with Dutch-language sources from the Antwerp period.

-5. Susan Barnes, Nora De Poorter, Oliver Millar, Horst Vey.
-Van Dyck: A Complete Catalogue of the Paintings, 2004 [catalog].
-Definitive modern catalogue raisonné of the surviving paintings.
+5. Susan Barnes, Nora De Poorter, Oliver Millar, Horst Vey, Van Dyck: A Complete Catalogue of the Paintings, 2004.
+Definitive modern catalogue raisonné.
 Documents the distinction between autograph head-and-hands passages and workshop drapery passages across the corpus.
-The technical evidence base for the collaborative production model.